 MyPlate is part of a larger communication initiative based on the Dietary Guidelines for Americans with the goal of helping consumers make better food choices.
 MyPlate is designed to remind Americans to eat healthfully; it is not intended to change consumer behavior alone.
 MyPlate illustrates the five food groups using a familiar mealtime visual, a place setting.
 MiPlato is the Spanish-language version of MyPlate.
 The MyPlate icon is available in multiple languages.

 The Dietary Guidelines for Americans is jointly issued and updated every 5 years by the Department of Agriculture (USDA) and the Department of Health and Human Services (HHS).
 The Dietary Guidelines is a key resource for health professionals and policymakers to help Americans enjoy a healthy eating pattern, promote health, and prevent chronic disease.
 It is used to inform the development of Federal food, nutrition, and health policies and programs and serves as the evidence-based foundation for nutrition education materials that are developed by the Federal government for the public.
-The 2015-2020 Dietary Guidelines is the 8th edition and remains the current edition until the 2020-2025 Dietary Guidelines is released.
+The Dietary Guidelines for Americans, 2020-2025 is the 9th edition and remains the current edition until the Dietary Guidelines, 2025-2030 is released.